swaros/golib/README.md

 ## Install

-you can get this lib via composer
+you can get this lib via composer `composer require gorgo/golib`

-' composer require gorgo/golib '

 ## Enum